CmPrint 2.0 Basic: Dynamic measurement of squeegee forces

-The CeTaQ CmPrint measuring systems are designed to investigate the progression of squeegee force during solder paste printing.
+The CeTaQ CmPrint 2.0 Basic measuring system is designed to investigate the progression of squeegee force during solder paste printing.

 The measurement is performed dynamically during the printing process over the entire squeegee stroke.